EESSI/docs/docs/getting_access/eessi_container.md

 # EESSI container image

-If you would like to directly use an EESSI container image, you can do so by configuring `apptainer` to correctly run CVMFS:
+If you would like to directly use an EESSI container image, you can do so by configuring `apptainer` to correctly mount the CVMFS repository:

 ``` { .bash .copy }
 # honor $TMPDIR if it is already defined, use /tmp otherwise